Small, full time Reggio Emilia preschool program conveniently located in the heart of the Grand Lake / Lake Merritt area of Oakland, CA.

-Learning environment: Set in a sprawling and sun-drenched 1898 Queen Anne Victorian home with large outdoor green spaces, The Children’s Workshop Oakland’s indoor and outdoor classrooms are designed to facilitate and support self-guided discovery of emerging competencies and close collaboration amongst teachers and peers.
+Learning environment: Set in a sprawling and sun-drenched 1898 Queen Anne Victorian home with numerous outdoor green spaces, The Children’s Workshop Oakland’s indoor and outdoor classrooms are designed to facilitate and support self-guided discovery of emerging competencies and close collaboration amongst teachers and peers.

 Take a virtual tour of our historic facility